hoesungryu/when_one_eye_sees_less_website/index.md

 </div>

 ---
+> Note: If you have any further questions, I can explain in more detail, so feel free to ask anytime. `chanchans0905@khu.ac.kr`

+---

 ## Research Question:
 When asymmetric quality degradation is applied to one eye in a 4K display, will users be unable to distinguish the degraded content from the original up to a certain quality threshold?